mooikos/test_machine_learning/test_neural_network/docs/mutations.md

   - iterate through neurons
     - if to be deleted layer
       - if to be deleted neuron
-        - remove weight
+        - remove connection
-        - if last weight
+        - if last connection
           - remove the target layer
 ```
 [